davidKolesar/C-Programming-Curriculum/README.md

 **Extra Credit Challenge:**

-Write a program that takes a variable and calculates if it is a prime number.
+Write a program that evaluates a variable and calculates if it is a prime number.
 The variable should be able to be _any_ integer.